dbt-labs/docs.getdbt.com/website/docs/reference/commands/run.md

 If you provide the `--full-refresh` argument to `dbt run`, dbt will treat incremental models as table models.
 This is useful when

-1. The schema of an incremental model changes and you need to recreate it
+1. The schema of an incremental model changes and you need to recreate it.
-2. You want to reprocess the entirety of the incremental model because of new logic in the model code
+2. You want to reprocess the entirety of the incremental model because of new logic in the model code.

 <File name='bash'>